sandrzejewskipl/minecraft-namesniper/README.md

 # Minecraft NameSniper

-Based on [cardbooard/Minecraft-NameSniper-Blocker](https://github.com/cardbooard/Minecraft-NameSniper-Blocker), but most of the code was reworked for new API + I removed unnecessary functions.
+Based on [cardbooard/Minecraft-NameSniper-Blocker](https://github.com/cardbooard/Minecraft-NameSniper-Blocker), but most of the code was reworked for the new API.
+I also removed unnecessary code.

 # Dependencies
 - Python3